Eccentricity evolution of spinning binaries and its dependence on the equation of state of the components: Introduction

 Although there are some works on eccentric waveforms, mostly they do not consider the effect of the interaction between spin and eccentricity.
-Keeping this in mind, we will try to find the eccentricity evolution and fluxes due to such interaction.
+Keeping this in mind, we will try to find the eccentricity evolution.
 In Ref. \cite{Klein:2010ti} the equations governing the time evolution of the orbital parameters, and in particular the eccentricity, including the spin-orbit and the spin-spin couplings were computed.
 These are needed to accurately compute the post-Newtonian approximation up to 2PN accuracy.
 However, these results are not sufficient to compute GW waveforms.
 The computed results depend on the ``instantaneous" eccentricity of the orbit.
 However, in the inspiral time scale, the eccentricity of an orbit evolves.
-Hence, it is important to express the instantaneous eccentricity in terms of some ``initial eccentricity" and GW frequency.
-In the leading order of initial eccentricity for nonspinning orbit this was explored in a few works \cite{Arun:2009mc, Moore:2016qxz,Moore:2019xkm}.
-Some, higher order terms of initial eccentricity were computed in ref. \cite{Yunes:2009yz}, albeit for non-spinning binaries.
-However, in ref. \cite{Datta:2023wsn} a more comprehensive prescription was developed for non-spinning binaries, that can be used to iteratively find the arbitrarily higher order terms in initial eccentricities and GW frequency.
+Hence, it is important to express the instantaneous eccentricity in terms of some ``reference eccentricity" and GW frequency.
+In the leading order of reference eccentricity for nonspinning orbit this was explored in a few works \cite{Arun:2009mc, Moore:2016qxz,Moore:2019xkm}.
+Some, higher order terms of reference eccentricity were computed in ref. \cite{Yunes:2009yz}, albeit for non-spinning binaries.
+However, in ref. \cite{Datta:2023wsn} a more comprehensive prescription was developed for both nonspinning and spinning binaries, that can be used to iteratively find the arbitrarily higher order terms in reference eccentricities and GW frequency.